SStemCell/hello-world/README.md

 freshman have a try
 Like I said upon ,just have a try to see how github can be used. what happened??
+Oh yes,I solve it!!
+May be it is my first leap on github!!